aws/crypto-tools/repo-management/tenets.md

 For example, it is reasonable to have a rule that states clearly when a human must be engaged but it is not reasonable to have a rule that states that a human must always be engaged in order to determine whether a human must be engaged.

+#### Enforced Rules

+All requirements SHOULD be machine enforced.

+Any preferences that can be machine enforced
+SHOULD be machine enforced,
+and SHOULD then be made into requirements.

 ### Human Involvement